-Kathryn is The Daily Muse’s number one swashbuckler.
+Kathryn is The Muse’s number one swashbuckler.
 Prior to founding the company, Kathryn worked on vaccine introduction in Rwanda and Malawi with the Clinton Health Access Initiative and previously worked as a management consultant at McKinsey & Company.
 She’s appeared on CNN, Fast Company, PBS, Forbes’ 30-Under-30 in Media and INC’s 15 Women to Watch in Tech.
 When not at work, Kathryn is an avid globe-trotter and an adventurous cook.
 Say hi on Twitter @KMin.

-Alex makes things work at The Daily Muse.
+Alex makes things work at The Muse.
 From operations to product, she’s our #1 list maker.
-Prior to founding The Daily Muse, Alex was a management consultant, solving critical strategic and operational questions for top firms worldwide.
+Prior to founding The Muse, Alex was a management consultant, solving critical strategic and operational questions for top firms worldwide.
 She graduated from Yale University, where she was the Executive Director of Global21 – a network of international affairs magazines at premier universities around the world.
 It was there that she first gained experience in publishing, managing a team of 300 on 6 continents, and reaching over a quarter of a million readers with print magazines.
-Follow her on Twitter @acavoulacos.
+Follow her on Twitter @acav.

-Melissa is a Founder of The Daily Muse.
+Melissa is a Founder of The Muse.
 Melissa was recently named to INC’s 15 Women to Watch in Tech.
 She was an Executive Editor of The Harvard Crimson, where she graduated summa cum laude with a degree in Physics.
 She was also a management consultant for McKinsey & Company, where she learned the ins and outs of the business world—and many, many airports.
 Life-goals include running a marathon and filling up all the extra pages in her passport.

 Yusuf is a chef, avid ukulele player, and hip-hop artist.
 Unfortunately he does all of those poorly, so he sticks to his day job writing software.
-Prior to The Daily Muse, Yusuf has worked as a developer at companies both big (Microsoft, IBM) and small (dotCloud, Transloc), and as an Associate Product Manager at Google.
+Prior to The Muse, Yusuf has worked as a developer at companies both big (Microsoft, IBM) and small (dotCloud, Transloc), and as an Associate Product Manager at Google.
 Find him on github, hacker news, or twitter.

 Ana Enders, Senior Front-End Engineer

-Meet Ana, nerd and designer at heart and front-end developer at The Daily Muse.
+Meet Ana, nerd and designer at heart and front-end developer at The Muse.
 Ana likes to spend her time coding up user interfaces and creating beautiful designs for an awesome web experience.
 Things she loves include interior design, modern and vintage furniture, playing oboe, and cooking.
 Ana studied music performance at Carnegie Mellon University, then took up wood working, then began a masters in Design + Technology at Parsons in her native NYC.
 Follow this muse on twitter @anaenders.

-As The Daily Muse’s Managing Editor, Adrian’s passion is helping you kick ass at your career and life.
+As The Daily Muse’s Editor-in-Chief, Adrian’s passion is helping you kick ass at your career and life.
 Formerly head of online communications for the George Washington University Med Center, she has 9+ years experience in the communications world and an MBA from Pepperdine.
 She (usually) resides in Los Angeles and spends her spare time on planes.
 Say hi on Twitter @adriangranzella.